changeworld/azure-docs.it-it/articles/virtual-machines/workloads/sap/large-instance-high-availability-rhel.md

 7. Aggiungere il dispositivo SBD nel file di configurazione SBD.

     ```
-    \# SBD_DEVICE specifies the devices to use for exchanging sbd messages
+    # SBD_DEVICE specifies the devices to use for exchanging sbd messages

-    \# and to monitor.
+    # and to monitor.
 If specifying more than one path, use ";" as

-    \# separator.
+    # separator.

-    \#
+    #

     SBD_DEVICE="/dev/mapper/3600a098038304179392b4d6c6e2f4b62"
-    \## Type: yesno
+    ## Type: yesno
      Default: yes
-     \# Whether to enable the pacemaker integration.
+     # Whether to enable the pacemaker integration.
     SBD_PACEMAKER=yes
     ```

 ## <a name="cluster-initialization"></a>Inizializzazione del cluster
 In questa sezione viene inizializzato il cluster.
-Questa sezione usa gli stessi due host, e , a `sollabdsm35` cui si fa riferimento `sollabdsm36` all'inizio di questo articolo.
+In questa sezione vengono utilizzati gli stessi due host, e , a cui `sollabdsm35` `sollabdsm36` si fa riferimento all'inizio di questo articolo.

 1. Configurare la password utente del cluster (tutti i nodi).
     ```